vegettoGit/Learning-collection/Game Development/Engine/README.md

   * Build checks performed with GitLab's Pipeline function.
   * "Experimental" checking engine version.
   * Automatic Check: The game is played from start to finish and checked for crashes and game progression problems.
-  * Manual checks performed with the help of the QA team for non-crash problems such a visual defects.
+  * Manual checks performed with the help of the QA team for non-crash problems such as visual defects.
   * RE ENGINE policy: All past titles must run on the latest engine to ensure compatibility.
   * LegacyFlag to switch between behaviors.
 For example, it can be on for released titles and off for titles under development.
   * CI builds are performed every day in the evening.
   * When working on a feature, the engine code is integrated into a single branch.
 We provide an engine for each title.
   * RE ENGINE's functionality is divided into modules.
 We can set which modules are used for which title.
-  * Master branch vs title branch.
+  * Master branch vs Title branch.
 * Final Thoughts.